pashacraydon/pashacraydon.github.io/_posts/2017-11-10-mount-shasta-in-a-day.markdown

 <p style="clear:both;"></p>

 We ran into two other hikers, a young couple.
 They thought that they would summit by 2 pm or so and be back down the mountain before sunset.
-Marco quickly corrected them.
+Marco corrected them.
 At best they would summit by sunset and be descending in the dark.
 This was our goal and we were prepared for the descent with headlamps but I think it scared them and they eventually turned around before they would have to face hiking in the dark.

 <img src="/css/images/shasta/travelers.jpg" />